 Drivers on the road

-A change in how much we drive has an impact on premiums.
+A change in how much we drive also has an impact on premiums.
 For example, more cars on the road results in more collisions and higher claims costs.

 There is a growing cost pressure in the auto insurance market as more vehicles are on the roads.
-Data shows that 2021 saw a 2% increase in the number of cars insured compared to 2020.

-During the recent COVID pandemic, there were unprecedented changes in market conditions.
+During the COVID pandemic, there were unprecedented changes in market conditions.
 There was a significant drop in the number of collisions and claims because people were staying home and driving less.
 To address this, FSRA created pathways to enable insurers to quickly adjust their rates.

 Other factors that impact your auto insurance premiums